 We have divided our research into four topics: commodity prices, resource rich economies, applied macroeconomics and time series, and climate economics.
 Within each topic we have published papers in leading economic journals.

 Centre for Applied Macroeconomics and Commodity Prices (CAMP)

 CAMP is established to bring together economists working on applied macroeconomic issues, with special emphasis on energy economics.

 CAMP has received funding from Equinor, the Research Council of Norway and the Finance Market Fund.
 These are non-exclusive relationships, and CAMP welcomes support from other sources.
 Our research is independent of positions taken by any funders.

 (i) Equinor's Research program in Petroleum and Energy Economics

-Equinor has renewed their research collaboration with BI related to energy economics.
-The program was established in 2012 and renewed for a five-year period in 2017.
+Equinor has renewed their research collaboration with BI related to energy economics in 2022.
+The program was established in 2012 and first renewed for a five-year period in 2017.

 The purpose of the program is to develop new academic research capacity in the economics of resource management and financial wealth based on petroleum and energy.
 The academic program is based on the Norwegian experience over the last four decades, and it has a focus on Norwegian challenges for the coming decades.
 The program is directed by Professor Hilde C. Bjørnland in the Department of Economics at BI Norwegian Business School.